I am a woman biker. I rode for 135 days or 4.5 months covering 27000 km. Let me tell you this is just not enough distance to know our country – India.

 He said it was quite unusual to see a woman biker on this route that too a solo biker.
 This route was not much frequented by travelers.
 He wished me luck for my journey and with a broad smile, bade goodbye.

-Such care and love for a stranger, I was left speechless.
+With such care and love for a stranger, I was left speechless.
 So stunned and speechless I was, that I forgot to take a picture of him or his Dhaba.
 OMG India – isn’t it!

 Accident on my way to Patiala, Punjab